Take Stock of Your Garden Successes and Failures

 Most people love this hot weather and revel at the thought of at least another fortnight of the stuff as ice cream sales, BBQ charcoal and Prosecco sales go through the roof.
 But, for me, the decline in slug activity is the main positive from this heatwave.
 Yep, always the gardener.

 In this Top Ten List, our garden expert - Phil McCann - has compiled his favourite Hardy Annuals.

 What is a hardy annual?
 An annual is a plant that completes its life cycle, from germination to the production of seeds, within one year, and then dies.
 These tend to be your bedding plants.
-A hardy plant is one that will tolerate light frosts - so they are particularly good spring plants where we can still be caught out be the frosts.
+A hardy plant is one that will tolerate light frosts - so they are particularly good spring plants where we can still be caught out